Khailas12/FLASK-API-to-Upload-Images-to-Cloudinary/README.md

 # FLASK-API-to-Upload-Images-to-Cloudinary

-An ongoing side project that has tons of modifications along with an idea forge and directly connect it to a search engine soon.
+An ongoing side project that has tons of modifications along with an idea forge and directly connecting it with a search engine soon.